Brittany is an avid "The Sims" fan and has been playing and modding the games since the first "The Sims" title was released in 2000!

 Her wedding boutique clutter is absolutely stunning, in particular.
 After you're done downloading everything she's ever made, be sure to check her gorgeous self-sim wedding!

 B. Simth is another CC creator who just makes really cute stuff!
 She does a bit more than clutter (some objects and mods), but I find her clutter to be some of the best around.
-She also makes a lot of things for babies and for (hopefully) the toddlers we'll some day have in the Sims 4.
+She also makes a lot of things for babies and toddlers.
 Her CC is a definite if you're a family-style/legacy player!

 Brazen Lotus makes CC by taking content from the game and DLC and separating it so you can use it individually to decorate your games with.
 She's taken packs like Dine Out and separated the dishes, pots, and pans for decorative clutter in your game.